lawrencegoodwyn/FinalProject/README.md

 Mockup ML: Classify the crimes as either violent or not-- then using the moob phases then input both into model and use ML to take a deep dive into the crime and when it coorelates with the _day of the week (DOW)_ moon phases.
 Inputting data from 2018-2021.
 Dependencies imported:
   - Scikit
   - TensorFlow
-  - OneHotEnconder _(?) - If we want to identify on the data the crimes_
   - Kmiras
   - Clustering
   - Y = Violent crime